 10. How the school involves other bodies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting children and young people’s SEN and supporting their families.

-In order to ensure you have all of the necessary information about our SEN support here at Our Lady's R.C.
-High School, below is our SEN Policy and Local Offer.
+In order to ensure you have all of the necessary information about our SEND support here at Our Lady's R.C.
+High School, below is our SEND Policy and Local Offer.